-This unusual deep purple form of the classic tomatillo verde makes a salsa with a difference.
-The fruits are still tart but with a little more sweetness than the standard green variety.
-The anthocyanins, which give the fruit its purple colouring, are a good source of antioxidants.
+This rarely obtainable deep purple form of the classic tomatillo verde makes a salsa with a difference.
+The fruits have a little more sweetness than the standard green variety, and the anthocyanins, which give the fruit its purple colouring, are a good source of antioxidants.
 The fruit turn purple in patches on the plant but become more uniformly purple if the fruit is exposed to sunlight on a windowsill after harvesting.
 The husks turn from green to buff as the fruit matures on the plant and make a fascinating garnish.

 Seeds are surface-sown or covered only slightly.
 Do not allow the soil to dry out.
 Containers are held in warm conditions until sprouts appear, which may take anywhere from 3-10 days.
 Move sprouting plantings immediately to bright light conditions, such as a south-facing window.
 At about the time of last frost, set out seedlings in pots in the greenhouse.
 Do not remove side shoots.
 Some support may be needed.